jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 }

 def seven_segment(number):
-    # treat the number as a string, since that makes it easier to deal with
+    # treat the number as a string since that makes it easier to deal with
     # on a digit-by-digit basis
     digits = [representations[digit] for digit in str(number)]
     # now digits is a list of 5-tuples, each representing a digit in the given number